-Objective Actions Sandwell Council can take Timescale 4.3 Improve waste management Keep up to date with national policies on waste and seek to contribute and influence new waste regulations.
-On-going and ownership through the implementation of effective regulations and policy.
-Review and develop the Council's waste strategy in line with Government policy and regulations On-going regulations and policy.
-Actions residents can take Participate in any consultations needed to improve waste collections.
-On-going Actions businesses can take Keep up to date with national policies on waste and seek to contribute and influence new waste regulations On-going Actions partners can take Government can help by providing financial support to the establishment of new waste system infrastructure and initiatives and provide clarity on future upstream and downstream waste arrangements to tackle waste issues systemically On-going
+Objective Actions Sandwell Council can take Timescale 4.3 Improve waste management and ownership through the implementation Keep up to date with national policies on waste and seek to contribute and influence new waste regulations.
+On-going of effective regulations and policy.
+Review and develop the Council's waste strategy in line with Government policy and regulations.
+On-going Actions residents can take Participate in any consultations needed to improve waste collections.
+On-going Actions businesses can take Keep up to date with national policies on waste and seek to contribute and influence new waste regulations.
+On-going Actions partners can take Government can help by providing financial support to the establishment of new waste system infrastructure and initiatives and provide clarity on future upstream and downstream waste arrangements to tackle waste issues systemically.
+On-going